 In a White House Memo, Trump’s new idea to push immigrants from our country is to mobilize over 100,000 National Guardsmen to deport unauthorized immigrants.
 This naturally has many people worried, but the real question is whether or not Trump even has the authority to do such a thing.

-First in foremost in addressing this particular issue is the Posse Comitatus Act of 1878 which explicitly forbids to usage of the United States Army and Air Force in participating in law enforcement activities.
+First in foremost in addressing this particular issue can be addressed via the Posse Comitatus Act of 1878 which explicitly forbids to usage of the United States Army and Air Force in participating in law enforcement activities.
 What is important to note, is that the Navy (and the Marine Corps) are not included in this Act, although internal regulations have been implemented that would prevent the usage of Navy and Marine Corps personnel in domestic law enforcement activities.

-State Governors possess the authority on executing orders that would be mobilize the national guard in the event of a “man-made” crisis.
-Were Trump to even attempt to utilize the National Guard as a militarized wing of U.S. Immigration and Customs Enforcement (ICE) like an some sort of deportation goon squad, the President will have to contend with State Governors.
+State Governors possess the authority on executing orders that would mobilize the national guard in the event of a “man-made” crisis.
+Were Trump to even attempt to utilize the National Guard as a militarized wing of U.S. Immigration and Customs Enforcement (ICE) like a deportation goon squad, the President will have to contend with the State Governors.
 Much like his experience with the judiciary in his initial attempt to ban immigrants from our nation, Trump may find himself with Governors refusing to carry out his directives.
 In this event, he would be forced to Federalize the National Guard to do his bidding under Title 10.

 Could he legally be able to accomplish such an act?
 It certainly is not unprecedented.
 In 1957, President Eisenhower Federalized the Arkansas National Guard in order to enforce racial integration of schools in Little Rock.
 In 1963, President Kennedy went toe-to-toe with Governor George Wallace, and ultimately Federalized the Alabama National Guard in order to force the Segregationist Wallace to comply with racial integration.
 These two high profile occurrences…stand in stark contrast with current proposals to use the National Guard as a deportation force.
 Where, the National Guard was a proponent of integration and tearing down the walls of racial segregation…Trump would use the National Guard as a tool to erect further walls and eject immigrants from our nation.